worthingtonse/client-prompts/Ideas In Progress/QMAIL/send-qmail.md

 ---|---|---
 0 | QMAIL | The actual qmail file
 1 | QTEXT | Reserved for future use
-2 | QMESSAGE | Reserved for future use
+2 | QCHAT | Reserved for future use
 3 | PEER_TO_PEER_SECRET_CBDF | For identificaiton of users, a CBDF file containing avatars, code names, etc that are not available to the public.
 4 | GROUPS_SECRETE_CBDF | For identificaiton of groups, a CBDF file like the PEER_TO_PEER_SECRET_CBDF.
 5 | QPACKET | Reserved for future use